ignite/cli/docs/docs/kb/03-config.md

 pair will not be generated, because it's impossible to derive a key from an address.
 An account with a given address will be added to the genesis file (with an associated token balance), but because there is no key pair, you will not be able to broadcast transactions from that address.
+This is useful when you have generated a key pair outside of Ignite (for example, using your chain's CLI or in an extension wallet) and want to have a token balance associated with the address of this key pair.

 ```yml
 accounts: